Yash-Raghav/Exercise-Trainer/README.md

-A basic exercise system which provides a step-by-step guide for executing the knee-bend exercise properly.
+A rudimentary exercise system which provides a step-by-step guide for executing the knee-bend exercise properly.

+The system utilises [mediapipe](https://pypi.org/project/mediapipe/) library to identify the body landmarks and overall position of body parts.

 Includes a start counter, timer and rep-counter